About us

 Our supply chains

-Caledonia operates a simple supply chain, largely comprised of business and professional services organisations.
+Caledonia operates a simple supply chain, comprised of business and professional services organisations largely operating in the UK.
 We have concluded that the risk of modern slavery occurring within our supply chain is low.

 Our supply chain includes third party suppliers for the following goods and services: